 Overall the number of fungi associated with insects is estimated to be in the order of 10.000 to 50.000 species.
 However this group has received little attention to date, which is unfortunate because we’re dealing with a parasitic relationship with possible phylogenetic parallels between host and parasite and all sorts of possible applications (e.g. as biological control agents).”

-Danny Haelewaters (°1983) holds a Bachelor in Veterinary Sciences and a Master of Science in biology.
+Danny Haelewaters (°1983) holds a Bachelor in Veterinary Sciences, a Master of Science in biology, and a PhD in Organismic and Evolutionary Biology.
 During his Master program he developed a new technology to analyze forensic relevant fungi in casework at the Netherlands Forensic Institute.
-Since July 2012, he has worked at the Farlow Herbarium of the Harvard University Herbaria (Cambridge, MA) as a PhD student.
+Between 2012 and 2018, he worked at the Farlow Herbarium of the Harvard University Herbaria (Cambridge, MA) as a PhD student.
+In 2018, he did a short postdoc at the University of South Bohemia in the Czech Republic, and since November 2018 he is a USDA-funded postdoctoral research assistant at Purdue University, where he characterizes the fungal microbiota of Romaine lettuce.
 In addition, he writes popular science articles for different sources, including Scientias.nl, Eos-magazine, and FUNGI Magazine.
-He has been a guest blogger at the SciLogs.com blog network, which was part of the Nature Publishing Group (NPG).

-Danny Haelewaters (°1983) is Bachelor in de Diergeneeskunde en Master of Science in de biologie.
-Sinds juli 2012 werkt hij als PhD student in het Farlow Herbarium van de Harvard University Herbaria (Cambridge, Massachusetts).
-Naast zijn job als onderzoeker schrijft hij ook (vaak populair-wetenschappelijke) artikels voor allerlei bronnen, waaronder Scientias.nl, Sea First Foundation vzw, Eos-magazine en SciLogs.com.
+Danny Haelewaters (°1983) heeft een Bachelor in de Diergeneeskunde, een Master of Science in de biologie en een PhD in Organismische and Evolutionaire Biologie.
+Tussen 2012 en 2018 werkte hij als PhD student in het Farlow Herbarium van de Harvard University Herbaria (Cambridge, Massachusetts).
+In 2018 had hij een kortstondige postdoc positie aan de University of South Bohemia in Tsjechië.
+Sinds November 2018 werkt hij als postdoctoraal onderzoeksassistent aan Purdue University, waar hij gefinancierd door de USDA de schimmelmicrobiota van romaine sla bestudeert.
+Naast zijn job als onderzoeker schrijft hij ook (vaak populair-wetenschappelijke) artikels voor allerlei bronnen, waaronder Scientias.nl, Sea First Foundation vzw en Eos-magazine.